Find out where and how you can scatter ashes in Leeds.

 While some people choose to keep ashes at home in an urn, many people scatter ashes around natural beauty spots, usually places that have special memories attached to them.

-To scatter ashes in the sea or in a river then you do not need to have permission but there are some guidelines to follow and it’s recommended you seek advice from the environmental agency.
-For places inland it’s generally safe, but there are guidelines in place to protect nature and permission may need to be granted from the landowner.
+If you choose to scatter ashes in the sea or in a river, then you do not need to have permission but there are some guidelines to follow and it’s recommended you seek advice from the environmental agency.

 Find your funeral director in Leeds who will help you arrange a cremation and give you ideas of a meaningful place to scatter your loved one’s ashes.